 Sheree Renée Thomas – Special Guest

 Sheree Renée Thomas is an award-winning short fiction writer, poet, and editor with fellowships and residencies from the Millay Colony of Arts, Bread Loaf Environmental, VCCA, Cave Canem Foundation, and Smith College.
-Her work is inspired by myth and folklore, natural science and conjure, her roots in Memphis, and in the genius culture created in the Mississippi Delta.
-She is the author of Sleeping Under the Tree of Life (Aqueduct Press), longlisted for the 2016 James Tiptree, Jr. Award and honored with a Publishers Weekly Starred Review and Shotgun Lullabies (Aqueduct), described as a “revelatory work like Jean Toomer’s Cane.”
-Her work is widely anthologized and her essays have appeared in the New York Times.
-She edited the World Fantasy Award-winning speculative fiction volumes, Dark Matter, and serves as the Associate Editor of Obsidian: Literature & Arts in the African Diaspora (Illinois State University, Normal) and Founding Editor of Mojo.
-Look for Trouble the Waters: Tales of the Deep Blue (Rosarium, 2020) and her new story collection, Nine Bar Blues (Third Man Books.
-May 2020).
-She lives in Memphis, Tennessee.
+She is the author of Nine Bar Blues: Stories from an Ancient Future (Third Man Books, May 26, 2020), her first fiction collection, and two multigenre/hybrid collections, Sleeping Under the Tree of Life (Aqueduct Press), longlisted for the 2016 Otherwise Award and honored with a Publishers Weekly Starred Review and Shotgun Lullabies (Aqueduct).
+Her widely anthologized works and essays have appeared in places such as the New York Times and The Big Book of Modern Fantasy.
+She edited the World Fantasy Award- winning speculative fiction volumes, Dark Matter, that first introduced W.E.B.
+Du Bois’s work as science fiction and was the first black author to be honored with the World Fantasy Award since its inception in 1975.
+She serves as the Associate Editor of Obsidian: Literature & Arts in the African Diaspora (Illinois State University, Normal).